 It is available on all Samsung smartphones and also non-Samsung Android smartphones.

-targetSdkVersionthat uses Samsung Health SDK for Android should be 26 or above.
+An app’s targetSdkVersion that uses Samsung Health SDK for Android should be 26 or above.

 The SDK provides APIs to check whether the device supports the SDK.
-See [FAQ] for more information.
+See FAQ for more information.